-Everyone who drives a vehicle should try to have enough knowledge and ability to check brake pads by themselves.
+Everyone who drives a vehicle should try to have enough knowledge and ability to learn how to check brake pads by themselves.
 Checking brakes is not a difficult task.
 Being able to monitor your car’s brake pads is not only important for your car’s maintenance but also important for your safety as a driver, as well as any passengers.

 Brake pads are not quite visible in most vehicles.
 Much like certain other components, they are consumable and get worn out after time, so you must ensure they are in good working condition so you can properly stop your car.